 Actually, many people HATE the whole gym scene.
 And I’m not so keen on it myself.

-Firstly, it’s time-consuming.
+Not being able to make time is a common excuse not to exercise and constraining yourself to only exercising at a gym compounds that problem.
 You’ve got to get to the gym (it might not be close by), get changed, warmed up, do whatever workout it is you do, cool down, shower and get home.

 That’s 2 whole hours of your day just gone.
 Never to be seen again.
 Sorry, but life’s too short for that sh*t.